An attractive coastal township on the mid north coast, in an area recognised for mild weather year-round and breathtaking scenery.

 Laurieton has a population of nearly 2,000 people, the median age is 64 years.
 Aboriginal and Torres Strait Islander people make up 2% of the population.

 Laurieton is a coastal town 365 km north of Sydney, about half way between Taree and Port Macquarie on the Mid North Coast of New South Wales.
 It is the largest town in the Camden Haven district and lies between the base of North Brother Mountain and the Camden Haven River.

 A key drawcard to the district is the myriad of waterways which make up the Camden Haven Inlet.
-Watson Taylors Lake, Queens Lake, Pilot Beach and Gogleys Lagoon are some of the natural features which are home to an abundance of marine and bird life.
+Watson Taylors Lake, Queens Lake, Pilot Beach and Gogleys Lagoon are home to an abundance of marine and bird life.

 The closest regional airport is in Port Macquarie, which is just over an hour drive from Laurieton.
 Qantaslink offers daily direct services to Sydney, while Virgin Australia provides daily direct services to both Sydney and Brisbane.

 The major sources of employment in Laurieton are:

 - Retail trade;